Teak in Myanmar: Implementation of Taungya

-Transition from to Taungya to the Myanmar Selection Systems
+Transition from Taungya to the Myanmar Selection Systems

 Almost directly on the heels of taungya came another form of teak exploitation.
 This system, which eventually came to be known as the Myanmar Selection System reduced the British Empire's dependency on the local Karen people.
 This method entails dividing an area of forest into thirty sections of roughly equal area, one of which is logged every thirty years.
 However, to put this system into place, the colonial government needed greater control of the forest than the taungya system entailed.
 To do so, in 1870, the British government created the first enclosure that prevented natives from cutting teak and other woods.
 Without locals interfering with teak and other woods, the government was free to enact new forestry policies.
 By 1879 it had reserved 1410 mi2 of forest.

 Between the 1870s and the 1930s, the taungya system became less and less supported as a method for harvesting teak.
 In 1885, the British Empire won the Third Anglo-Burmese War and took control of Upper Burma.
 Control of this region gave the Empire access to an even larger supply of teak.
 However, taungya was not the most effective manner to exploit this newly acquired bounty.
 Most of Upper Burma was remote, and the British Forest Department did not have the resources to administer the taungya systems in the area.
 Instead the government selectively felled teak without the providing continuous employment for locals.
 Taungya also suffered in the Pugu Hills.
 As the British consolidated their control of Burma, they depended less and less on the cooperation of the Karen people to retain their power.
 Therefore, they were able offer less beneficial terms to taungya practitioners.
 Over time, this led to a decline in its use among Karen in the Pegu Hills.